 The best feature of this property is the Hyatt Regency Waikiki Regency club lounge.
 The lounge and, in fact, the hotel is populated largely by Asian visitors but particularly the Japanese, giving it an international feel.

-The lounge breakfast is served between 6 and 10 am and offers a nice selection of pastries, a charcuterie of meats and cheeses along with fruit, including strawberries and melon, salads, salmon, and miso.
-If you are still hungry, there is toast and loads of fresh buns with a variety of jams and spreads.
+The lounge breakfast is served between 6, and 10 am and offers a nice selection of pastries, a charcuterie of meats and cheeses along with fruit, including strawberries and melon, salads, salmon, and miso.
+If you are still hungry, there is toast and loads of fresh buns with various jams and spreads.
 Although this breakfast is not a patch on what you would expect from somewhere like the Four Seasons hotels, it still offers a fresh and expansive free buffet to fill you up in the morning.

-There are soft drinks available from a fridge during the day, which include Pepsi and cans of other soft fizzy drinks like Schweppes plus you can pick up yogurt’s, and there are loads of fruit juices but no bottled water to take away.
+There are soft drinks available from a fridge during the day, which include Pepsi and cans of other soft fizzy drinks like Schweppes plus, you can pick up yogurt, and there are loads of fruit juices but no bottled water to take away.

 6. Sheraton Waikiki

 This hotel is right on the beach with a fantastic pool, beachfront with super beach, and a great if slightly soul-less club lounge (if you are after a character beach club-style club lounge, head over to the Moana Surfrider for a more child-free experience with outdoor seating).